RoboBlocky

 The Engineering Design with Robotics curriculum offers students hands-on opportunities for creative construction, mechanical exploration, and real-world STEAM projects using Linkbot robots and accessories.
 Linkbot is a Barobo patented reconfigurable modular robot; each unit functions as a building block with its own brain, actuators, and sensors.
 Key features of the curriculum include:

-• SnapConnect technology: With Barobo patented SnapConnect technology, multiple Linkbots and accessories can be easily and quickly snapped together, without the need for special tools, to create a wide range of robotic systems for diverse tasks and projects, such as RoboPlay Challenge Competitions.
+• SnapConnect technology: With Barobo patented SnapConnect technology, multiple Linkbots and accessories can be easily and quickly snapped together, without the need for special tools, to create wide range of 2D and 3D shapes, and robot machines for diverse tasks and projects, such as RoboPlay Challenge Competitions.

 • Diverse robotics tools: The curriculum incorporates Linkbots, OmniBot robots, Arduino boards, and sensor-based robotics, offering unprecedented hands-on opportunities for learning and engineering design with multiple robots.